Hazardous Chemicals Safety Law (China)

 China: Draft Hazardous Properties Inspection Code for Dangerous Goods of Organic Peroxides (G/TBT/N/CHN/2219)

-China has proposed a new national standard for the inspection and classification of organic peroxide dangerous goods, with a comment deadline of 15 May 2026.
-This update will tighten compliance requirements for the transport, packaging, and safety assessment of organic peroxides, necessitating a review of current testing protocols and logistics operations in the Chinese market.
+China has proposed a new national standard for the classification and inspection of organic peroxide dangerous goods with a comment deadline of May 2026.
+This update will mandate more rigorous testing and packaging protocols, requiring manufacturers and logistics providers to adjust compliance strategies for hazardous materials in the region.

 members.wto.orgChinaChina